ivonunes/plumekit/docs/mailer.md

 ```

 A failed send throws `MailError`, which carries a human-readable `message`
-describing the failure (connection, auth, or provider rejection).
+describing the failure (connection, auth or provider rejection).
 Wrap sends in
 `do`/`catch` if a delivery failure should not fail the request:

 ```swift